Logocentrism

-"Logocentrism" is a term coined by the German philosopher Ludwig Klages in the early 1900s.
+Logocentrism is a term coined by the German philosopher Ludwig Klages in the early 1900s.
 It refers to the tradition of Western science and philosophy that regards words and language as a fundamental expression of an external reality.
 It holds the logos as epistemologically superior and that there is an original, irreducible object which the logos represent.
 According to logocentrism, the logos is the ideal representation of the Platonic ideal.

 In linguistics

-With the logos as the site of a representational unity, linguistics dissects the structure of the logos further and establishes the sound of the word, coupled with the sense of the word, as the original and ideal location of metaphysical significance.
+According to Jacques Derrida, with the logos as the site of a representational unity, linguistics dissects the structure of the logos further and establishes the sound of the word, coupled with the sense of the word, as the original and ideal location of metaphysical significance.
 Logocentric linguistics proposes that "the immediate and privileged unity which founds significance and the acts of language is the articulated unity of sound and sense within the phonic."
 As the science of language, linguistics is a science by way of this semiotic phonology.
 It follows, therefore, that speech is the primary form of language and that writing is secondary, representative, and, importantly, outside of speech.
 Writing is a "sign of a sign" and, therefore, is basically phonetic.

 Jonathan Culler in his book Literary Theory: A Very Short Introduction says: